 Average Starting Salary & BGSU Placement Rate

-$31,935 — BGSU Psychology graduates average starting salary
+$34,959* – Psychology graduates average starting salary according to the National Association of Colleges and Employers

 100% of Psychology graduates report they're employed, in graduate school or starting a business within six months of graduation